cogent-computing/COPED/README.md

 The architecture is a skeleton and contains no COPED application code.
 Instead, it configures the development and production environments for easy setup and teardown.

-> Integrating existing COPED application code into this framework will be done on a development branch of the main [COPED application repository](https://github.com/cogent-computing/COPED).
+> Integrating existing COPED application code into this framework will be done in a separate repository or in the main [COPED application repository](https://github.com/cogent-computing/COPED).
 This repo is used to experiment on and refine the microservice configuration so it works in multiple environments.

 ## Launching COPED microservices